-In this article, we present more general criteria for the recurrence of lazy and non-lazy HOQWs, based on the transition operators $L,B,R$ when acting on finite-dimensional vector spaces, that is, we allow the HOQW to be reducible.
-Furthermore, we present the first recurrence criterion for lazy HOQWs, using results obtained from recent studies on Central Limit Theorems for this kind of HOQWs.
+In this article, we present more general criteria for the recurrence of lazy and non-Lazy HOQWs, based on the transition operators $L,B,R$ when acting on finite-dimensional vector spaces, that is, we allow the HOQW to be reducible.
+Furthermore, we present the first recurrence criterion for Lazy HOQWs, using results obtained from recent studies on CLTs for this kind of HOQWs.
 A first CLT for OQWs was established in \cite{attal2015central}.
 In this work, we rely on more recent developments, including the CLT for Lazy HOQWs presented in \cite{CLTKemp}, as well as the general CLT for HOQWs on lattices with finite internal degrees of freedom given in \cite{carboneCLT}.